ayushgurjar185/First_Website/README.md

 npm run start
 ```

-> NOTE - We will have to edit the **inbound rules** in the security group of our EC2, in order to allow traffic from our particular port
+> NOTE - We will have to edit the **inbound rules to specific port no 3000** in the security group of our EC2, in order to allow traffic from our particular port

 ### Project is deployed on AWS 🎉